kar69-96/Volatility-Estimator/README.md

 - **Performance**: GPU inference is 10-100x faster than CPU, and training requires GPU for practical use
 - **Mixed Precision**: Automatic FP16 mixed precision training when CUDA is available, reducing memory usage and increasing speed
 - **Device Selection**: Use `device='auto'` in code (default) for automatic CUDA detection, or explicitly set `device='cuda'` for GPU or `device='cpu'` for CPU-only

+## AI Usage

+AI was used for supporting and supplementary tasks throughout the project:

+-**Debugging**: AI (primarily Sonnet 4.5) was used for debugging all types of failures.
+Very useful in debugging issues with finetuning scripts, which was new to me.
+-**Error Handling**: Used to create edge cases and fallbacks if primary approach does not work.
+LLMs (mainly Codex-mini) were very good at thinking through potential errors and providing fallbacks.
+-**Docs**: Used to compile information and create docs (README, SETUP.md, USAGE.md, LAMBDA_SETUP.md) and init files.
+Used Gemini Flash for this.
+-**Configurations**: Had trouble configuring complicated files, such as setup_lambda.sh or run.py for CLI commands.
+Opus 4.5 and Codex Max were useful in taking care of tedious tasks so I can focus on backend logic.

 ## Drawbacks